Published:

 Alternatives to Using Your IRA

 The main drawback to using your IRA to fund part of your home purchase is that you can’t replenish IRAs.
-You can invest only six or seven thousand a year depending on your age, and once you withdraw it, that easy compounding interest is gone forever.
+For 2024, the IRA contribution limit is $7,500, with an additional $1,100 catch-up contribution allowed, and once you withdraw money, that future compounding potential is gone forever.

 Some people open up IRAs specifically to store funds for a downpayment on a home.
 However, if that was never your intent, you might be better served by using funds from another source, like a 401(k) or private mortgage insurance (PMI) to handle your down payment.